vishesh-verma-coder/RasaBot/data/responses.md

 ## chitchat
 * chitchat/ask_builder
-  -  One of the smart engineers at Rasa! 🧠
+  -  ESC dev team...
+They are smart! 🧠
-  -  The engineers at Rasa 🛠
+  -  The engineers at ESC - OBS  🛠

 ## chitchat
 * chitchat/ask_howbuilt